mohammadahmadteq/ct-build-your-own-virtual-dom/exercise_description.md

   ]
 }
 ```
+You will also need to program a "diff" algorithm, which runs whenever the state or the elements in the virtual DOM updates.
+This algorithm will only update components that are modifed in the virtual DOM.
+This algorithm is responsible for making our virtual DOM highly performant as compared to acutal DOM.
+You can read more about the diffing algorithm by going to the links in the resources section.

 ## Exercise Details:
 In this exercise you should implement a Virtual DOM library using JavaScript or TypeScript.
 The library should have the following functionality: